How many delivery trucks are in the Willing Hands “Fleet”? I see you everywhere!

 If your organization is a non-profit 501(c)3 serving people with food insecurity or “at-risk” and low income individuals and families, and located within a thirty-mile radius of Norwich, VT then please contact us!
 We ask that you first review the guidelines to be a Willing Hands Recipient and fill out an Application to Receive Food Deliveries – Word Doc, but we are happy to talk to you to answer any questions you might have and discuss scheduling and specific food needs.

 When Willing Hands has more than enough produce, we make special arrangements to get this surplus to non-profits operating outside of our delivery region.
 Please contact us and we’ll add your organization to our list to call when we have extra to share.

 Will Willing Hands deliver to my home?

 Willing Hands simply does not have the resources to make deliveries directly to private homes.
-We encourage you to check the list of organizations currently receiving deliveries (posted on this website) – chances are, one of them is located nearby.
+We encourage you to check the list of organizations currently receiving deliveries – chances are, one of them is located nearby.